-Ireland: Visitors Health, Insurance, Travel Advice and Safety Tips
+Ireland: Visitors Health, Travel Insurance, and Safety Tips

-It’s said that, on St. Patrick’s Day, everyone claims some Irish ancestry and it’s not altogether untrue.
+It’s said that on St. Patrick’s Day, everyone claims some Irish ancestry and it’s not altogether untrue.
 An estimated 70-80 million people around the world self-identify as having Irish heritage.
-Add in legendary hospitality, breathtaking natural landscapes, and a complex history and it’s no wonder Ireland is one of the world’s most beloved destinations, equally popular with students, expatriates, visitors, and independent thrill seekers.
+Add in legendary hospitality, breathtaking natural landscapes, and complex history, and it’s no wonder Ireland is one of the world’s most beloved destinations, equally popular with students, expatriates, visitors, and independent thrill seekers.

 Preparing to Travel or Move to Ireland

-Your biggest consideration might be the weather.
+Your most significant consideration might be the weather.
 Most travelers advise you to travel light.
-However, a visit to Ireland might require one more sweater than normal.
-For some additional advice, see: Infinite Ireland – Packing Tips
+However, a visit to Ireland might require one more sweater than usual.

-Visa are generally not required.
-However, there are certain countries where you must get a visa prior to visiting.
-For details, go to: Irish Abroad – Visa Advice
+Visa is generally not required.
+However, there are certain countries where you must get a visa before visiting.
+For details, go to Irish Visa Advice

 There are no vaccine requirements for visiting, but it is recommended that all travelers be up to date on their routine immunizations, including tetanus, MMR, and influenza (should you be traveling during flu season, which in Ireland is from October to April).
 Rabies is present in bats in Ireland, so travelers who are focused on adventure activities such as cave exploration should be vaccinated.

 All prescription medication should travel in its original container from the pharmacy, with the prescription label intact.
 Pharmacies, indicated by a green cross, are generally open Monday to Saturday, with some larger urban centers offering limited evening and Sunday services.